 Reddit isn’t a place for the faint of heart, but it doesn’t take long before you start to feel at home.
 And then start commenting, submitting content, and generally living up to your billing as a Redditor.
 It’s at this point that you’ll start to build Karma, the points system Reddit uses to assess the contributions everyone is making.

 You gain Karma by posting good content and making good comments.
 However, you can also lose points, which may result in you acquiring negative Karma.
 Not that it really matters much – after all, Karma cannot be exchanged for goodies – but losing it can lead to you having a bad name, which is not a fun experience in a community such as Reddit.

 With that in mind we offer you a short guide on how to keep your Karma.
 In other words, these are the things not to do on Reddit if you want to keep your good name intact.
 Think of this as the second stage of your Reddit education, following on from the survival tips for your first day.

 The Internet has bred a feeling that everybody should give their opinions on everything, whether or not those opinions are sought.
 On social networks this could see you losing friends, as you see fit to condemn or belittle other people’s views on politics, religion, or how to bring up children.

 On Reddit the result is quite different.
-By going against the grain – airing views contrary to those shared by the majority – you won’t lose friends but you will lose Karma.
+By going against the grain – airing views contrary to those shared by the majority – you won’t lose friends but you will lose Karma and could end up with one of the most down-voted comments on Reddit.
 It is, therefore, a good idea to only pipe up when you have something positive to say.

 You should also pay close attention to which subreddit you’re commenting in.
 In /r/atheism a comment condoning extreme religious beliefs won’t go down well.
 In /r/tea_party a comment supporting liberal politicians will be roundly shunned.
 It’s common sense, but it’s often ignored.